MikeOcasio/iOS_Apps/README.md

 # iOS_Apps

-This is an application made in collaboration with Udacity which provided the icons and other parts to be able to make the application complete!
+This is an applications Repo made for the Application called `PitchPerfet` in Collaboration with Udacity which provided the icons, images, and other parts of the code.

 ## Contents and Descriptions